-Only achievements not counted on the Provost's tabular summaries for research in an application for a previous promotion are applicable for promotion to full professor.
+Only achievements not counted on the Executive Vice President for Academic Affairs, Student Success & P-16 Integration's tabular summaries for research in an application for a previous promotion are applicable for promotion to full professor.
 In addition to publication, literary awards, grants, fellowships, curated/invited readings and/or performances, reprints, anthologized work, competitive residencies, national book reviews, and other markers of literary success may be considered.